LakeinLove/Mage-The-Awakening/Mage Society/Caucuses.md

 ### Silver Ladder

-Silver Ladder Caucuses make extensive use of Cryptopolies — elaborate networks of mystery cults that serve the dual purpose of propagating Silver Ladder ideals (and guiding Sleepers to Awaken) and allowing théarchs to wield social influence against the Lie.
+Silver Ladder Caucuses make extensive use of Cryptopolies — elaborate networks of mystery cults that serve the dual purpose of propagating Silver Ladder ideals (and guiding Sleepers to [[Awakening|Awaken]]) and allowing théarchs to wield social influence against [[Lie|the Lie]].

 Théarchs do not control Cryptopolies directly, instead relying on Illuminated Retainers — Sleepers, Sleepwalkers, or Proximi initiated into the Order.
 Many organizations and laws common to Pentacle mages are Silver Ladder innovations — the Consilium, the Convocation, the Lex Magica, and even the Duel Arcane.
 - Newly-initiated **Acolytes** run errands, carry messages, and perform a variety of ad hoc duties assigned to them by more senior théarchs.